kong4ndrew/home-manager/README.md

 # To-do

-1. How're you supposed to keep updated to this flake?
+1. Once you initialize the setup, how're you supposed to keep updated to this flake?

 2. Add support in the flake for arm darwin and arm/intel linux